 How it works

-We’ll start Day 1 with a 24 hour fast, then follow our regular FWTFL food cycle as usual.
-For example, to start a 10 Day Detox on a Thursday, it would look like this:
+We’ll start Day 1 on Monday, August 19 and follow our regular FWTFL food cycle.
+For example, to start a 10 Day Detox on a Monday, it would look like this:

 Stick to whole foods as much as possible, and avoid the foods in bold.